AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

     openssl req -x509 -newkey rsa:2048 -keyout example.key -out example.crt -subj "/CN=example.com"
 ```

-> :bulb: Add the *-nodes* parameter above if you don't want to encrypt your private key with a *pass phrase*.
+> :bulb: Add the `-nodes` parameter above if you don't want to encrypt your private key with a *pass phrase*.
-> :bulb: By default, the self signed certificate will be valid for 32 days.
-Use the *-days* parameter to specify another number.
+> :bulb: The default lifetime of a self-signed certificate is 32 days.
+The `-days` parameter can be used to change this.

 In your terminal, you should see: